eltoob/kalmandocumatation/source/index.html.md

 kalman.track("SomeEvent",
   metadata)
 ```

+The Kalman SDK provides the ability to report custom events.
+You can pass to it a list of key/values.
+While you can use custom events to track every event describe below, we recommend to only use custom events for
+events that don't fall in the scope of the previous events.
+Using custom event makes indexing and building report slower.

 Field | Type | Required | Example | Meaning
 ----- | ---- | -------- | ------- | -------
 event | string | required | 'event1' | describes the event you want to track.